 Because they’re often rushed and overscheduled, teens are notorious for eating poorly or skipping meals altogether.
 That takes a toll, because good nutrition is essential for mental well-being, not just physical health.
 Scientists have identified specific nutrients that protect against depression.
 In addition, eating in a relaxed atmosphere, without time constraints, improves digestion and mood.

-A mental health day is the perfect opportunity for a digital detox.
+Taking a mental health day from school is the perfect opportunity for a digital detox.
 Unplugging frees up time for IRL activities and also separates teens from social media, which has been shown to increase symptoms of depression and anxiety.

 Cultivate authentic connections.